 - identical logic for setting the ServiceLevel The only Nodes that can differ between Servers in a Redundant Server Set are the Nodes that are in the local Server namespace like the Server diagnostic Nodes.
 A Client that fails over shall not be required to translate browse paths or otherwise resolve NodeIds.
 Servers are allowed to add and delete Nodes as long as all Servers in the Redundant Server Set will be updated with the same Node changes.

-All Servers in a Redundant Server Set shall be synchronised with respect to time.
+All Servers in a Redundant Server Set shall be synchronized with respect to time.
 This may mean installing a NTP service or a PTP service.

 There are other important considerations for a redundant system regarding synchronization:

 - EventIds: Each UA Server in a Transparent and HotAndMirrored Redundant Server Set shall synchronize EventIds to prevent a Client from mistakenly processing the same event multiple times simply because the EventIds are different.
 This is very important for Alarms & Conditions.
-For Cold, Warm, and Hot Redundant Server Sets Clients must be able to handle EventIds that are not synchronised.
-Following any Failover the Client must call ConditionRefresh defined in OPC 10000-9.
+For Cold, Warm, and Hot Redundant Server Sets Clients shall be able to handle EventIds that are not synchronized.
+Following any Failover the Client shall call ConditionRefresh defined in OPC 10000-9.